mccalltd/EventEmitter/README.md

 // Standalone usage (not extending anything here): var emitter = new EventEmitter();

-// Adding listeners for events (single and multiple): emitter.on('event', function listener() {});
+// Add listeners for events (single and multiple): emitter.on('event', function listener() {});
 emitter.on({
   foo: function onOne() {},